GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 ##### Entering

 Do these as you enter the Primary On-Call rotation:
-1. **Update the `@login-devops-oncall` Slack group handle** - In [`#login-devops`](https://gsa-tts.slack.com/archives/C16RSBG49), click on `@login-devops-oncall` in the channel topic, and then edit the list of users to match the new Primary and Seconday On-Call engineers, as per [the schedule in OpsGenie](https://login-gov.app.opsgenie.com/teams/dashboard/2fbef770-e306-488e-bbe2-76e2c860a2c7/main)
+1. **Update the `@login-devops-oncall` Slack group handle** - In [`#login-devops`](https://gsa-tts.slack.com/archives/C16RSBG49), click on `@login-devops-oncall` in the channel topic, and then edit the list of users to match the new Primary and Seconday On-Call engineers, as per [the schedule in Splunk On-Call](https://portal.victorops.com/dash/gsa_login#/team/team-oMJ7AAPwdFSwsMJc/rotations)
 2. **Discuss recent issues with previous Primary On-Call engineer**, if any

 ##### Daily